How to structure pytest-geo for large shapefiles

 Lazy-Loading Fixtures & Memory Management

 Loading a 500MB shapefile into memory per test function is unsustainable.
 The fixture layer must implement lazy evaluation, spatial indexing, and chunked iteration.
-Production-grade setups leverage fiona for low-level reading and geopandas only when vectorized operations are strictly necessary.
+Production-grade setups leverage fiona for low-level streaming and geopandas only when vectorized operations are strictly necessary.
 Consult the official Fiona documentation for driver configuration and streaming best practices.

 # tests/geo/conftest.py